Flexible Spending Accounts

 - Benefits-eligible Faculty and Staff:

-- Eligible Postdoctoral Scholars: Regularly scheduled to work at least 17.5 hours a week with at least a twelve-month appointment, have a Social Security number, and pay FICA taxes
+- Postdoctoral Scholars: Regularly scheduled to work at least 17.5 hours a week with at least a twelve-month appointment

 Health Care FSA

-- Effective January 1, 2020, many Over-the-Counter (OTC) medications are eligible for reimbursement through your Health Care FSA.
-Due to the CARES Act, many OTC items no longer require a prescription, letter of medical necessity (LMN), or doctor’s directive.
+Many Over-the-Counter (OTC) medications are eligible for reimbursement through your Health Care FSA.
 You can use your EBPA debit card, or you can pay for the OTC medications out-of-pocket and submit receipts for reimbursement to EBPA.
-For more information please visit the FSAstore.com.
+More information is included on this list of FSA-Eligible Health Care Expenses.

-- You may contribute an amount up to the annual limit set by the IRS.
-The Health Care FSA limit for 2022 is $2,850 per employee.
+You may contribute an amount up to the annual limit set by the Internal Revenue Service (IRS):

 Minimums and Carryover Provision

-- There is a $100 minimum annual enrollment contribution required to enroll in a Health Care FSA.
+- $100 minimum annual enrollment contribution required to enroll in a Health Care FSA.

-- IRS guidelines permit active employees to carry over up to $570 of unused contributions from their Health Care FSA into the following plan year.
+- For 2024: IRS guidelines permit active employees to carry over between $100 and $640 of unused contributions from their Health Care FSA into 2025.
 The amount carried over will not count against the IRS limit for the following year.

-- Unused contributions that are carried over into the next plan year must be used to pay for or reimburse eligible health care expenses.
+- Unused Health Care FSA contributions that are carried over into the next plan year must be used to pay for or reimburse eligible health care expenses for you and your tax dependents.

-- Unused amounts under $100 or over $570 are forfeited under the IRS “Use It or Lose it” rule.
-This means that you may carry over a minimum of $100 and a maximum of $570 of unused contributions in your Health Care FSA into the next year.
+- Unused amounts under the previously stated minimum or over the maximum permitted for the plan year are forfeited under the IRS “Use It or Lose” rule.
+This means that you may carry over a minimum of $100 and a maximum permitted for the plan year of unused contributions in your Health Care FSA into the next year.

 Dependent Care FSA

 The Dependent Care FSA lets you pay for day care, elder care, and other eligible dependent care expenses using pre-tax dollars.
-The IRS rule is that is available to use when dependent care is necessary to allow both you and your spouse/domestic partner to work or your spouse/domestic partner to attend school full time.
+Per the IRS, use it when dependent care is necessary to allow both you and your spouse/domestic partner to work or your spouse/domestic partner to attend school full-time.
+The limit applies to each family for dependent children (less than age 13) or adult/elder daycare expenses.

 Since your individual situation determines if this account is appropriate for you, we suggest that you consult a tax advisor before enrolling in the Dependent Care FSA.

-- There is a $100 minimum annual enrollment contribution required to enroll in a Dependent Care FSA.
+- $100 minimum annual enrollment contribution required to enroll in a Dependent Care FSA.

 - There is no carryover provision for Dependent Care FSA.
-The IRS “Use it or Lose it” rule applies; if you do not incur eligible expenses during the calendar year in which you were enrolled, you forfeit the funds in the subsequent year.
+The IRS “Use it or Lose” rule applies; if you do not incur eligible expenses during the calendar year in which you were enrolled, you forfeit the funds in the subsequent year.

 How to Submit a Claim

-You can either use your Benefits Debit card to pay for eligible expenses or you can pay out of pocket and submit your claim online for reimbursement.
+Use your Benefits Debit card to pay for eligible expenses or pay out of pocket and submit your claim online for reimbursement.

 - EBPA Benefits Card FAQs (PDF)